-- 37. The drugs used in Mississippi's lethal injection protocol have known and documented risks about which the Defendants are, or should be, aware. - 38.
-The first risk is associated with the administration of vecuronium bromide, the drug currently stockpiled by MDOC to serve as the paralytic agent required by the Mississippi statute and protocol. - 39.
-Vecuronium bromide causes the paralysis of all voluntary muscles, including the lungs and diaphragm. - 40.
-If vecuronium bromide is administered to a prisoner who is still conscious and able to feel pain, he will suffocate to death while experiencing the agonizing and conscious urge to breath.
+- 38. The drugs used in Mississippi's lethal injection protocol have known and documented risks about which the Defendants are, or should be, aware. - 39.
+The first risk is associated with the administration of vecuronium bromide, the drug currently stockpiled by MDOC to serve as the paralytic agent required by the Mississippi statute and protocol. - 40.
+Vecuronium bromide causes the paralysis of all voluntary muscles, including the lungs and diaphragm. - 41.
+If vecuronium bromide is administered to a prisoner who is still conscious and able to feel pain, he will suffocate to death while experiencing the agonizing and conscious urge to breath. - 42.
+Thus, if a prisoner is injected with the paralytic agent vecuronium bromide before he is fully anesthetized and before he is rendered insensate, he will experience conscious paralysis and suffocation. - 43.
+However, because the prisoner is completely paralyzed and unable to talk, move, or make facial expressions as a result of being paralyzed, his agony will be completely masked and concealed to observers. - 44.
+The second known risk associated with the drugs used in the Mississippi lethal injection protocol is associated with the third and final drug in the series, potassium chloride.

-- 41. Thus, if a prisoner is injected with the paralytic agent vecuronium bromide before he is fully anesthetized and before he is rendered insensate, he will experience conscious paralysis and suffocation. - 42.
-However, because the prisoner is completely paralyzed and unable to talk, move, or make facial expressions as a result of being paralyzed, his agony will be completely masked and concealed to observers. - 43.
-The second known risk associated with the drugs used in the Mississippi lethal injection protocol is associated with the third and final drug in the series, potassium chloride. - 44.
-There is no medical dispute that the injection of potassium chloride into an individual who has not been adequately anesthetized will cause excruciating pain. - 45.
+- 45. There is no medical dispute that the injection of potassium chloride into an individual who has not been adequately anesthetized will cause excruciating pain. - 46.
 Potassium chloride induces an intense burning sensation throughout the blood vessel walls running through a prisoner's body.
-If a prisoner is not fully anesthetized prior to the injection of potassium chloride, then he will consciously experience the agony of cardiac arrest. - 46.
-The two risks set forth in paragraphs 38 to 45 above create a substantial risk of severe pain and serious harm, particularly where MDOC will not be administering an FDA-approved, ultra short-acting barbiturate in sufficient dosage and potency to ensure that the prisoner is completely anesthetized prior to the injection of the paralytic agent and of potassium chloride. - 47.
+If a prisoner is not fully anesthetized prior to the injection of potassium chloride, then he will consciously experience the agony of cardiac arrest. - 47.
+The two risks set forth in paragraphs 38 to 46 above create a substantial risk of severe pain and serious harm, particularly where MDOC will not be administering an FDA-approved, ultra short-acting barbiturate in sufficient dosage and potency to ensure that the prisoner is completely anesthetized prior to the injection of the paralytic agent and of potassium chloride. - 48.
 There is no penological justification for the use of a paralytic agent and potassium chloride in an execution by lethal injection.
-Executions by lethal injection may be carried out through the use of a single-drug, anesthetic-only injection, a protocol now used in most executions nationwide and which has proven effective in executing over eighty prisoners to date.
+Executions by lethal injection may be carried out through the use of a single-drug, anesthetic-only injection, a protocol now used in most executions nationwide and which has proven effective in executing over eighty prisoners to date. - 49.
+An execution conducted by MDOC which continues to use a three-drug protocol, thereby refusing to adopt the feasible and readily implemented alternative of a single-drug injection of an FDA-approved, ultra short-acting barbiturate (which significantly reduces the substantial risks of severe pain and serious harm posed by the use of a chemical paralytic agent and potassium chloride), violates the Eighth Amendment.